boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 This option shows when you add more than one measure field to the Value(s).

-By toggle off the `Use Default Palette,` you can customize the proportion series segments' colors by clicking the colored squares.
+By toggling off the `Use Default Palette`, you can customize the proportion series segments’ colors by clicking the colored squares.

 ![Series color palette window](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/series-color-palette-window.png)

 ### Font settings

-This section allows you to customize font size of chart elements.
+This section allows you to customize the font size of chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/font-settings.png)